sap-linuxlab/community.sap_ha_cluster_qa/ansible_collections/sap/cluster_qa/roles/tec03/README.md

-TEC02
+TEC03
 =========

-This Role extracts information to verify that there are no errors in the HA configuration as per HACheckConfig module in HA interface
+This Role extracts information to verify that the shared Library (HA-Interface) is being loaded correctly

 Requirements
 ------------